Tuesday, 5 November 2024

 This was hopeless.I decamped from the scrum and wriggled back through the hedge, crossed the busy road and joined half a dozen birders looking out and across to the trees from that side.They had seen the kite but they told me it had moved to the right and further down behind Rosehill Wood, a small area of mature trees, where it possibly had roosted overnight.
 Some crows were going mad in the treetops, flicking wings, craning necks and cawing anxiously.They could obviously see the eagle but we could not

 We raced down the verge to get level with the wood thinking the kite might move further beyond.
-Andy was well ahead of me while I was about fifty metres beyond a large oak tree by the road and under which other birders were standing waiting for something to happen.
+Andy was well ahead of me while I was about fifty metres beyond a large oak tree by the road and under which other birders were standing waiting and hoping for the eagle to re-appear.

 The view from under the oak where I was shortly to see the Booted Eagle flying above the trees in the middle distance.The edge of Rosehill Wood is on the right of the picture